ComposableFi/mantis-docs/docs/protocol/solvers.md

 Introductory fees (protocol fees) are as follows:

 - Solana single domain: 0.1% of the token in
-- Ethereum single domain - 0.1% of the token in
+- Ethereum single domain: 0.1% of the token in

 ## Submission Gas Cost